eggboy/aca-java-ai-workshop/08-AI-with-java/README.md

-# Create AI-infused Java Apps with Azure OpenAI and Spring AI
+# :rocket: Create AI-infused Java Apps with Azure OpenAI and Spring AI

 In this chapter, we will explore how to create AI-infused Java applications using Azure OpenAI and Spring AI.
 We will start by configuring our Spring Boot application to connect with Azure OpenAI.
 Next, we'll implement a simple chatbot using Azure OpenAI's GPT-4o model to demonstrate seamless AI integration into Java applications.
 Additionally, we will cover function calling with Spring AI, allowing our application to perform complex tasks by leveraging AI models.